eformat/openshift-virt-labs/docs/workshop/content/cloning.md

 ### Start the cloned VM

 Finally we can start up a new VM using the cloned PVC.
 A few things to note before we do this.
 We are going to name this VM `centos7-clone-dv` and it will use the `centos7-clone-dv` PVC we created in the previous steps which was cloned from the `centos7-clonenfs` machine.
-We are also, like our other VMs, setting the MAC address to a specific address.
-We are doing this to work within some limitations within RHPDS.

 **Note>** You can find an external version of this yaml at [https://github.com/heatmiser/openshift-virt-labs/tree/packet/configs/centos7-clone-dv.yaml](https://github.com/heatmiser/openshift-virt-labs/tree/packet/configs/centos7-clone-dv.yaml)